JackTeam/KuGouMusic/README.md

 KuGouMusic
 ==========

-Kugoumusic is a music player, can play online with local music, support the lyrics show, based on KuGou music App.
+KuGouMusic is a music player, can play online with local music, support the lyrics show, based on KuGou music App.